smtdhanyamenon/smtdhanyamenon.github.io/README.md

 ## 🎯 Overview

-This website serves as a reflective learning portfolio, featuring a clean and sophisticated design optimized for writers, researchers, and think tankers.
-Built with modern web technologies and designed with academic aesthetics in mind, it emphasises motivations and experiences, over factual listing of personal details.
+This website serves as a reflective learning portfolio, featuring a clean and sophisticated design optimized for writers, researchers, think tankers and academics.
+Built with modern web technologies and designed with classic aesthetics in mind, it emphasises motivations and experiences, over factual listing of personal details.

 ## ✨ Features